YFan1997/Baby-sitting-bioinformatics/RNA-seq/workflow.md

 ## wet lab process
-> prepare samples, and extract RNA in this step, researchers often use the ratios of 28s/18s ribosomal bands to estimates sample
+> prepare samples, and extract RNA in this step, researchers often use the ratios of 28s/18s ribosomal bands to estimates sample intergrity.
+> creation of an RNA-seq library isolating the target RNA molecule, and convert RNA to cDNA, ligating with sequencing adapter, there are multiple methods for library design based on different needs.
 >
 > converting RNA to cDNA
 >